francisco-perez-0/mikroways.net/content/english/work-with-us/devops-engineer-junior.md

 * Relational databases: Basic usage of MySQL or PostgreSQL from the console.
 * Markups: Understanding and ability to use JSON, YAML, XML, and Markdown formats.
+* Understanding texts and videos in English.
+Oral and written communication skills are a significant plus.